Pulover/PuloversMacroCreator/Documentation/Faq.md

 ### Can I import AHK scripts to Macro Creator and edit them?

 No. AHK scripts are too complex to be parsed and the conversion would never be perfect.
 You can, however, include the original PMC code into the exported scripts by checking this option in the [Export Window](p5-Export.html).

+### How do create a random number/command?

+Use the Random command in the Run / File / String / Misc. window to generate a random number.
+The command will save the number inside a variable of your choice.
+Use this variable inside commands like Sleep enclosed in percent signs, e.g. %Rand% and directly inside functions and expressions, e.g. MyArray[Rand].

+### Can I create Graphic User Interface (Gui) with Macro Creator?

+No, creating Guis is not in the scope of this project.
+But you can find some nice tools to design Gui in the [AHK forum](http://autohotkey.com/boards/viewtopic.php?f=6&t=3376).
+You can use the generated script along with exported scripts from PMC (the Gui's gLabel must point to a Label in the script).

 ### Can Macro Creator automate Firefox or Chrome as it does with Internet Explorer?